Asura409/bookstore-api/README.md

 ---

 **Contributions welcome!**
-Feel free to open issues
+Feel free to open issues or pull requests.